wallarm/sidecar/helm/README.md

 ```
 Where `${API_TOKEN}` is the Wallarm node API token

-## Configuration
+## Configuration flow
 All available configuration options (wallarm and nginx directives, deployment schema, container resources, etc.) can be configured
 either globally using Helm chart values or on per-pod basis using Pod's annotations.
 Pod's annotations takes precedence over global configuration.
 To see the list of all available configuration options refer section `List of annotations and corresponding chart values` below int this document.

 ### Global configuration
 Global configuration is set by default Helm chart values.
 This configuration can be overridden by user provided values file during helm install or upgrade.
-Global configuration options apply to all sidecar resources
+Global configuration options apply to all sidecar resources created by controller.

 ### Configuration from annotations
 Configuration options which specified in Pod's annotations takes precedence over global configuration and applies on per-pod basis.